DamanHanzo/one-off-scripts/bash_shell/README.md

 #### Prerequisite:

-1. Get the job environments host names and paths to the jobs app directories from fellow tpl devs.
+1. Get the job environment host names and path to the job server's app(where jobs are stored) directory from fellow tpl devs.
 2. Install dos2unix
    - `sudo apt-get install dos2unix`
    - Windows users